Digital Marketing BSc (Hons)

 Course overview

-The flexible delivery of online learning resources and activities facilitated by digital marketing specialists and practitioners fits perfectly around a full-time job, wherever you are based.
-You'll frequently be required to put your skills and knowledge into practice throughout the course, with live and practical applications "on the job" as you progress.
-Our new Learning Management System (LMS) offers plenty of interactive online learning activities and resources to foster a collaborative and supportive programme, augmented by online discussions, student blog writing, and critical reflection and analysis under the guidance of experienced tutors.
+As you study, you’ll have plenty of opportunities to put your skills and knowledge into practice, with live and practical applications "on the job" as you progress.
+Our Learning Management System (LMS) offers plenty of interactive online learning activities and resources to foster a collaborative and supportive programme, augmented by online discussions, student blog writing, and critical reflection and analysis under the guidance of experienced tutors.

 Modules

-Due to the structure of this course, there will be instances where you will study two modules simultaneously during a trimester.
-You will be supported by your tutors to help manage your workload and assessment deadlines.
+Due to the structure of this BSc Hons digital marketing course, there will be instances where you will study two modules simultaneously during a trimester.
+You’ll be supported by your tutors to help manage your workload and assessment deadlines.

 Please contact one of our advisers to discuss the pacing of this course and the options available to match your circumstances.